 She wasn’t a great cook or chef; she didn’t aspire to be.
 As the wife of a working pig-farmer and a mother to five children, she would have laughed at the very idea.
 Had she had the time.
 No, she was ‘merely’ a good cook.
 One making nourishing, appetising food from (often) limited and cheapest cut ingredients, on a small budget.
 And making three full meals a day, seven days a week, 52 weeks of the year for all seven of us.
 For that, she (along with all the other mums who’ve been doing this for their families for last few 10s of thousands of years) is my food hero.

 [Note that handsome, cool kid at the head of the table, in the red & grey sweater?
 That’s me that is.
-And the gorgeous lady in the photo on the right is Mum, of course]
+And the gorgeous lady in the photo standing in front of that rather shiny car, is Mum, of course]

 We’d all watch those early TV food shows: first Fanny Craddock (with her Johnny) then Graham Kerr (the ‘Galloping Gourmet‘, a childhood hero of both Emeril and Charlie Trotter) and of course, the inimitable, never bettered, the one and only, Mr Keith Floyd.
 Even at a young age, I knew this man was different, unique, probably deranged and definitely dangerous.
 He was a later food hero of mine.
 Still is for that matter.
 But none of them cooked like my Mum did.